dtcenter/MET/met/docs/Users_Guide/appendixC.rst

 **r** can range between -1 and 1; a value of 1 indicates perfect correlation and a value of -1 indicates perfect negative correlation.
 A value of 0 indicates that the forecasts and observations are not correlated.

-??
-Please fix title below.
-It needs a P lower case s in parentheses.
-Other titles need attention too.

 Spearman rank correlation coefficient (\rho_{s})
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~